arushibhagat/Emotion-Analysis-using-NLP/README.md

 In conclusion, the journey through the realm of emotion analysis using Natural Language Processing (NLP) has been both insightful and rewarding.
 Through the lens of advanced computational techniques, we've delved into the intricate nuances of human emotions expressed through text, uncovering patterns, sentiments, and underlying meanings.

-The application of logistic regression, a powerful machine learning algorithm, has played a pivotal role in our endeavor.
-With an impressive accuracy of 86%, it has demonstrated its efficacy in accurately categorizing and predicting emotions from textual data.
+The application of RNN with LSTM, a powerful machine learning algorithm, has played a pivotal role in our endeavor.
+With an impressive accuracy of 91%, it has demonstrated its efficacy in accurately categorizing and predicting emotions from textual data.
 This success underscores the potential of leveraging NLP and machine learning methodologies in understanding and interpreting human emotions at scale.

 In essence, this project serves as a testament to the transformative power of NLP in decoding the intricate tapestry of human emotions.
 With each advancement, we inch closer to a deeper understanding of ourselves and the world around us, paving the way for a more empathetic and interconnected future.